sohv/FusionGraph/README.md

-# FusionRAG
+# FusionGraph

 ## Introduction
 This project aims to build a Retrieval-Augmented Generation (RAG) system that combines the power of **Knowledge Graphs** and **LlamaIndex** to provide advanced document retrieval and natural language generation capabilities.
 The goal is to develop a system that can efficiently retrieve relevant information from a structured knowledge base and use this information to generate high-quality, context-aware responses.
+This was recently extended to Multimodal RAG and an interactive web UI that offers real-time visualization of knowledge graphs is coming up soon.
+Stay tuned!

 > **📢 Video demo and website coming soon!**